harryhanYuhao/guide_for_self_studying_programming/src/let_there_be_linux/let_there_be_linux.md

 This chapter will teach you how to install and use Linux.
 (Linux can not be installed on most Apple's computer, however.)

-This is chapter outline:

-1. choose and install a Linux distribution;
-1. customise the Linux system;
-1. navigate the system with the command line;
-1. set up developing environment.

 Let us start by choosing and installing a Linux distribution.
+Next, we will learn to use the command line and set up development envrironment.
+Various other details are also discussed in chapter subsessions.

 ## Which Distribution to Use?